-As we begin to welcome more patients back into our clinics, safety remains our top priority.
+As we continue to welcome patients back to the surgery center, safety remains our top priority.
 As you prepare for your upcoming appointment, know that Mallard Creek Surgery Center & OrthoCarolina continue to implement rigorous disinfecting measures between visits in all of our clinics.
 We have taken the necessary steps to ensure compliance with social distancing recommendations throughout each patient visit.

 To provide the safest environment for our patients and providers, we have implemented the following measures: